 Dr. Harry Franqui-Rivera is an Associate Professor of History at Bloomfield College, New Jersey.
-He served as Research Associate at the Center for Puerto Rican Studies at Hunter College, City University of New York (2012-2016) and is a Board Member at the Center for Latin American, Caribbean and Latino Studies, CUNY, Graduate Center.
+He served as Research Associate at the Center for Puerto Rican Studies at Hunter College, City University of New York (2012-2016).

 Franqui-Rivera, H. Fighting on Two Fronts: The Experience of the Puerto Rican Soldiers in the Korean War.
 Centro Press.
 (Forthcoming).